Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         img: /img/nadine-shaabana-vr5-mfyo9wu-unsplash.jpg
   - type: divider2x
     bg_color: white
-  - img: /img/roberto-nickson-rejxpbskj3q-unsplash.jpg
+  - img: /img/brillant-home.jpg
     aos: fade
     cta_link: free-consultation/
     bg_color: white
     cta_select: true
     img_alt: Picture of someone in their home enjoying home automation
     cta: Contact Us
+    desc: >-
+      As Brilliant® Pro Certified installer we provide fully integrated smart home solutions.
+We deliver an easy-to-use solution that the entire household will use.

+      <br><br>

-    desc: Who enjoys spending time running around a property turning off lights before leaving for the day?
+      Who enjoys spending time running around a property turning off lights before leaving for the day?
 Who has had to drive back home after leaving to make sure that they actually locked the door? <br><br>Smart Technology provides peace of mind when it comes to security and a true lifestyle upgrade with its automated appliances, lighting, heating, and other systems.
 Automation technology benefits residential private homes to whole apartment buildings, to commercial properties.
 Embrace efficiency, maximize your space, and streamline your morning routine or business operations today.
-    title: What Can A Smart Home or Smart Building Do For You?
+    title: Fully Integrated Smart Home System
     type: img_half_right
   - type: divider2x
     bg_color: white